ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

 Samba Winbind is an alternative to the System Security Services Daemon (SSSD) for connecting a Red Hat Enterprise Linux (RHEL) system with Active Directory (AD).
 You need to join a RHEL system to an AD domain by using realmd to configure Samba Winbind.

-Join a Symphony Cluster node that is hosted on RHEL 8.4 OS to an AD domain using Samba Winbind and `realmd`:
+Join a Symphony Cluster node that is hosted on RHEL 8.4 OS to an AD domain by using Samba Winbind and `realmd`:

 1. Install and update the following packages: